nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 that you did when starting WerkIt! for the first time.

 <span class="box warning">:warning: **Important:** Please **do not** directly modify these files on your own as it will lead
-to instabilities in the application.</span>
+to instabilities in the application and possible loss of your data.</span>

 Do make regular backups of the `werkItResources` directory.
 In the event of data loss, please replace the `werkItResources` directory with your most recent backup copy.
 In the worst case scenario (i.e. if you don't have a